ROFIES-IIITP/Arduino/Projects/Dice/readme.md

-# 🚀 Dice with 7 segment display
+#  Dice with 7 segment display

-This project demonstrates how to use Temperature Sensor and a Gas Sensor to build a fire alarm System
+This project can be called as Electronic dice.This will give a random dice number.

-## 🛠️ Components Needed
+##  Components Needed

-- 🛡️ Arduino (UNO R3)
+-  Arduino (UNO R3)
-- 🔴 7 Segment Display
+-  7 Segment Display
-- ⚡ Resistor - 1
+-  Resistor - 1
-- 🪢 Jumper wires
+-  Jumper wires
-- ⚙️ Breadboard
+-  Breadboard
-- 🔘PushButton
+-  PushButton

-## 🖇️ Circuit Diagram
+##  Circuit Diagram

 1. **Dice with 7-segment display:**